 Testing email workflows might not be the most fun part of a QA professional’s life.
 It usually requires a lot of manual work setting up test email accounts.
 It needs to be done rather quickly to enable focus on more important aspects of the user’s journey.
 And, in the end, something usually goes wrong.

-A single email issue can ruin even the best first impression users have after signing up.
-Why would an amazing UI or robust core feature matter if users can’t even confirm their account and log in?
 Or, they get locked out of their newly created account and can’t reset the password due to a malfunctioning link.

 To avoid such issues, QA analysts and developers create dozens of dummy emails and try to test their workflows before a product is shipped.
 It usually brings decent enough results so they repeat it for every new project.
 Is there a better way to go about it, though?
 Let’s see.

 - How to create a fake email address with an existing account?

 - Why using temporary emails might not be the best approach?